seyitacar/websitestatus/README.md

-This repository contains the open-source uptime monitor and status page for [Seyit Acar](https://seyitacar.github.io/websitestatus), powered by [Upptime](https://github.com/upptime/upptime).
+This repository contains the open-source uptime monitor and status page, powered by [Upptime](https://github.com/upptime/upptime).

 ## 📄 License